-The Agency shall establish written procedures for the operation of the investment program consistent with these investment policies.
-Such procedures shall include internal controls to provide a satisfactory level of accountability based upon records incorporating the description and amount of investments, the fund(s) which they are held, the place(s) where kept, and other relevant information, including dates of sale or other dispositions and amounts realized.
+The Corporation shall establish written procedures for the operation of the investment program consistent with these investment policies.
+Such procedures shall include internal controls to provide a satisfactory level of accountability based upon records incorporating the description and amount of investments, the place(s) where kept, and other relevant information, including dates of sale or other dispositions and amounts realized.
 In addition, the internal control procedures shall describe the responsibilities and levels of authority for key individuals involved in the investment program.